Paleo Versus Keto: Learning to eat Better While Living Well Eating Well

 What Foods Should You Avoid on a Paleo Diet?

 You want the foods you eat to be as close to their natural state as possible.
 When you read the label on a product and don't know what it is, many people automatically assume it's good for you since it's been allowed to be an ingredient.
 You can't let this fool you.
 Foods to avoid on a Paleo Diet include:

-All Pastas (including whole-wheat and gluten-free)
+All Pasta (including whole-wheat and gluten-free)

-Bread & Grains including wheat, oats and barley
+Bread & Grains including wheat, oats, and barley

 Beans and legumes, lentils, peas, and peanuts including peanut butter.

 Refined sugars include: white & brown sugars, agave, corn, syrup, artificial sweeteners